The 8 Best Teas For Soothing Anxiety

 How to Brew:

-Use two teaspoons of lavender flowers for every eight ounces of water.
+Use 2 tablespoons of lavender flowers for every eight ounces of water.
 Steep in hot water for 10 minutes.
 Drink an hour before bedtime to help improve sleep.
 You can also drink throughout the day to help lower stress levels.

 Relax and Unwind With The Best Teas for Anxiety

-If you're like millions of Americans and suffer from anxiety symptoms, drinking tea can help calm your nerves and prevent full-blown episodes of panic attacks.
+If you're like millions of Americans and suffer from anxiety symptoms, drinking tea can help calm your nerves and prevent full-blown episodes or panic attacks.
 Certain teas directly target the nervous system to decrease stress hormones and boost mood.
-Others offer calming effects that can help you distress after a tough day.
+Others offer calming effects that can help you de-stress after a tough day.